yonglichen99/yonglichen99.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate at the University of California, Riverside.
+I am a PhD Candidate in Economics at the University of California, Riverside.
+I will be on the job market for the 2022-2023 academic year.

 My research interests mainly lie in the intersection fields of Public Economic and Labor Economics, with a regional focus on China.
 My research aims at understanding how public policies and institutions affect people’s welfare and a series of socioeconomic outcomes.
-I will be on the job market 2022-2023.